Come join our Family Medicine Ohana!

-- The objectives of the Family Medicine clerkship are:
+- The objectives of the Family Medicine rotation are:

 - To introduce the student to the breadth and depth of family medicine